Tunable axial potentials for atom chip waveguides: Magnetic-field control in one dimension

-The currents in a set of $M(\mathcal{E})$ wire pairs can be used to control, usually the lowest $M(\mathcal{E})-1$ terms from Eq.~(\ref{eq:Cn_even}), plus the parameter $D^{(1)}$, from Eq.~(\ref{eq:Dn}).
-For a given set of wire spacings, $\{w_{\mathcal{E}}\}$, the currents can be found by inverting Eqns.~(\ref{eq:Cn_even}) and~(\ref{eq:Dn}).
+The currents in a set of $M(\mathcal{E})$ wire pairs can be used to control usually the lowest $M(\mathcal{E})-1$ terms from Eq.~(\ref{eq:Cn_even}) plus the parameter $D^{(1)}$ from Eq.~(\ref{eq:Dn}).
+For a given set of wire spacings $\{w_{\mathcal{E}}\}$ the currents can be found by inverting Eqs.~(\ref{eq:Cn_even}) and~(\ref{eq:Dn}).
 Once the currents have been found, the contributions to the potential from the uncontrolled parameters can be calculated.

 By placing wire pairs at the roots of a coefficient, we can eliminate the contribution to the potential from that coefficient.
-Fig.~\ref{fig:cn_even} shows the first few even values of the coefficients $c^{(n)}$.
-Each even coefficient has one more zero crossing than the previous one, i.e. $c^{(2)}$ has one root, $c^{(4)}$ has two roots, $c^{(6)}$ has three roots, etc. Thus, an atom chip can be designed to produce a polynomial of any even order with the next highest order being exactly canceled.
+As Fig.~\ref{fig:cn_even} shows, each even coefficient has one more zero crossing than the previous one; that is, $c^{(2)}$ has one root, $c^{(4)}$ has two roots, $c^{(6)}$ has three roots, etc. Thus, an atom chip can be designed to produce a polynomial of any even order with the next highest order being exactly canceled.

 The number of roots is exactly the number of wires needed to control all of the lower coefficients plus $D^{(1)}$.
-By placing wire pairs at all of the roots of a given even coefficient, and controlling the relative current through each pair, one can tune the lower even coefficients, as well as the additional coefficient $D^{(1)}$.
+By placing wire pairs at all of the roots of a given even coefficient and controlling the relative current through each pair, one can tune the lower even coefficients, as well as the additional coefficient $D^{(1)}$.
 For example, by placing wires at the three roots of $c^{(6)}$, we can independently control the three parameters $C^{(2)}$, $C^{(4)}$, and $D^{(1)}$, while also having $C^{(6)} = 0$.

 Similarly, the currents in a set of $M(\mathcal{O})$ wire pairs can be used to control $M(\mathcal{O})$ terms from Eq.~(\ref{eq:Cn_even}).
-Once the wire spacing's $\{w_{\mathcal{O}}\}$ have been determined the currents are found by inverting Eq.~(\ref{eq:Cn_even}) and~(\ref{eq:Dn}).
+Once the wire spacings $\{w_{\mathcal{O}}\}$ have been determined, the currents are found by inverting Eqs.~(\ref{eq:Cn_even}) and~(\ref{eq:Dn}).
 An applied bias field of $B^{*}_{z} = -B_RD^{(0)}$ is required to cancel the $D^{(0)}$ that arises from the odd wire pairs.
-The value can be calculated from the currents, and using Eq.~(\ref{eq:Dn}) and~(\ref{eq:d0}).
+The value can be calculated from the currents, and using Eqs.~(\ref{eq:Dn}) and~(\ref{eq:d0}).